 The current strengths of the program are based on faculty specializations.
 Jonathan C. Gold specializes in Buddhist philosophical traditions in India and Tibet, including medieval Tibetan scholasticism and classical Indian Yogācāra.
-Jacqueline I. Stone works on Japanese religions, with particular focus on Buddhism in the medieval and modern periods.
+Bryan D. Lowe works on Japanese religions, with particular focus on Buddhism in the ancient period.
 Stephen F. Teiser works on Chinese religion, with special emphasis on Buddhism during the medieval period and popular religion.

 A typical General Examination in Asian Religions consists of four parts: